bkonkle/nakago/README.md

 </div>

-Nakago is a lightweight framework for building Rust applications with a modular structure, taking advantage of dependency injection and lifecycle events to bring organization and testability to Rust projects large and small.
+Nakago is a toolkit for building Rust applications with a modular structure, taking advantage of dependency injection to bring organization and testability to Rust projects large and small.

 ## ⚠️ Alpha Disclaimer